-There is a tendency within the current culture to live with very high levels of stress, it’s become normalised and even celebrated.
-And, while there’s no way for us to avoid stress completely, we do have a simple way of helping us cope with it better.
+There is a tendency within the current culture to live with very high levels of tension, it’s become normalised and even celebrated.
+And, while there’s no way for us to avoid tension completely, we do have a simple way of helping us cope with it better.

 It’s free, couldn’t be easier, and you’re doing it right now.

 We average 20,000 breaths every day and each one sends a signal back to the brain and body.
 So, if you’re doing it in a suboptimal or inefficient way, you could be harming yourself.
 Breathwork raises your level of consciousness.